MercenariesEngineering/coalition/doc/source/installation.rst

 =====================
 .. _installing a server:

 The *Coalition server* can be installed on a localhost or on a remote host.
-Please remind that communication between server and workers is not encrypted, so if the server is installed on localhost and workers on remote machines, using a VPN or a VLAN is a good idea.
+Please remember that communication between server and workers is not encrypted, so if the server is installed on localhost and workers on remote machines, using a VPN or a VLAN is a good idea.

 *Coalition* works with python2.7.